Tahaasim502/javascript-notes-projects/javascript-notes.md

 - Common array methods:

- - .length — returns the number of elements (property, no parentheses):
+ - `.length` — returns the number of elements (property, no parentheses):
   ```javascript
     console.log(arr.length);
   ```

-- .push(element) — adds an element to the end, returns new array length:
+- `.push(element)` — adds an element to the end, returns new array length:
 ```javascript
     arr.push(4);  // returns 4, new length of the array
 ```

-- .pop() — removes the last element and returns it:
+- `.pop()` — removes the last element and returns it:
 ```javascript
   let last = arr.pop();  // returns 4, removes it from arr
 ```
+- `.unshift(element)` — Adds an element to the start of the array, shifting existing elements to the right.

+- `.shift()` — Removes and returns the first element of the array, shortening its length.
 ---

 ## Loops